Honors and Awards

 Rivals ranked Barry as a three-star prospect, while the 247Sports composite rankings listed him as the No. 71 linebacker in the nation.
 Scout.com ranked Barry among the top 15 linebackers in Georgia.
 Barry has been regularly trained by former Nebraska and NFL linebacker Eric Johnson.

 Barry also visited Kansas State and Miami before choosing the Huskers.
 Additionally, he had offers from North Carolina State, Syracuse, Wisconsin and Washington State.

 Barry was born on Nov.
 29, 1996, and he is the son of Kadiatou Bah.
-He is a communication studies major and a two-time member of the Nebraska Scholar-Athlete Honor Roll.
-Barry was named to the Brook Berringer Citizenship Team (2016) and the Tom Osborne Citizenship Team (2016, 2017), while volunteering his time with Uplfiting Athletes, the Cornhusker State Games, Husker Heroes and hospital and school outreach visits.
+He is a history major.
+Barry was named to the Brook Berringer Citizenship Team and the Tom Osborne Citizenship Team in 2016 and 2017.
+He has volunteered with Uplifting Athletes, the Lincoln Marathon, Red Cross, Husker Connect, Husker Heroes and hospital and school outreach visits.

 Barry's Career Statistics

 Tackles--6 AT in 2016